fusioncharts/dev_centre_docs/chart-guide/real-time-charts/setting-message-logger.md

 However, note that `getChartFromId()` has been deprecated.

 <p class="text-info">You can call the JavaScript APIs of a chart only after it has rendered.
-You can use the [rendered]{% linkTo FusionCharts.events.rendered %} [event listener]{% linkTo FusionCharts.typedefs.eventListener %} to check if a chart has rendered.</p>
+You can use the [rendered](/api/fusioncharts/fusioncharts-events#event-rendered) [event listener](/api/fusioncharts/fusioncharts-typedefs#eventListener) to check if a chart has rendered.</p>

 Once you have obtained the reference to the chart, you can use any of the functions below on the chart's logger: